openreferral/specification/docs/hsds/profiles.md

 ## Profiles Specification

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

+### Profile URLs

+Profiles MUST provide a canonical URI ([RFC 3986](https://www.rfc-editor.org/rfc/rfc3986)) which resolves to a canonical resource describing the Profile.

+When implementing modifications to the [HSDS API Specification file](https://github.com/openreferral/specification/blob/3.0/schema/openapi.json), Profiles SHOULD specify that the response object to the `/` API endpoint includes this URI as the value of the `profile` property.
+This is so that HSDS publications can declare the Profile they are conformant to.

 ### Specification format

-Profile specifications must be implemented as a set of files which describe modifications to existing HSDS specification files.
+Profile specifications MUST be implemented as a set of files which describe modifications to existing HSDS specification files as defined at the following canonical URL: [https://github.com/openreferral/specification/tree/3.0/schema](https://github.com/openreferral/specification/tree/3.0/schema).

-In the case of object schemas (e.g. `service.json`, `organization.json`, `phone.json`, etc.), modifications must be implemented so that they produce valid JSON Schema &mdash; i.e. conformant with the [JSON Schema Draft 2020-12 Core/Validation metaschema](https://json-schema.org/specification-links.html#2020-12) &mdash; when merged with the corresponding schema defining an object in HSDS by means of a JSON Merge Patch ([RFC 7386](https://datatracker.ietf.org/doc/html/rfc7386)).
-For example, a Profile describing a modification to HSDS' [service definition file](https://github.com/openreferral/specification/blob/3.0/schema/service.json) must produce valid JSON Schema when merged with this file via a process conforming to RFC 7386.
+In the case of object schemas (e.g. `service.json`, `organization.json`, `phone.json`, etc.), modifications MUST be implemented so that they produce valid JSON Schema &mdash; i.e. conformant with the [JSON Schema Draft 2020-12 Core/Validation metaschema](https://json-schema.org/specification-links.html#2020-12) &mdash; when merged with the corresponding schema defining an object in HSDS by means of a JSON Merge Patch ([RFC 7386](https://datatracker.ietf.org/doc/html/rfc7386)).
+A modification MUST be implemented in a file with the same filename as the corresponding schema in HSDS which it is intended to modify.

+For example, a Profile describing a modification to HSDS' [service definition file](https://github.com/openreferral/specification/blob/3.0/schema/service.json) MUST be named `profile.json` and MUST produce valid JSON Schema when merged with this file via a process conforming to RFC 7386.

-In the case of the API specification file (`openapi.json`), modifications must be implemented so that the result of merging them with [the HSDS OpenAPI specification file](https://github.com/openreferral/specification/blob/3.0/schema/openapi.json) produces a result that is conformant to the [OpenAPI 3.1 Specification](https://spec.openapis.org/oas/latest.html#version-3-1-0).
+In the case of the API specification file (`openapi.json`), modifications MUST be implemented so that the result of merging them with [the HSDS OpenAPI specification file](https://github.com/openreferral/specification/blob/3.0/schema/openapi.json) produces a result that is conformant to the [OpenAPI 3.1 Specification](https://spec.openapis.org/oas/latest.html#version-3-1-0).
+As with the modifications to schema files, the modification to the API specification file MUST be named to correspond with the API specification in HSDS (currently `openapi.json`).

+Profile specifications MUST make these files available via publically accessible URIs which return the files.
+Profiles SHOULD implement the modifications under a `/profile` endpoint accessible underneath their canonical URI as described in the previous section.
+This MAY be implemented so that the URI is a result of a directory structure or it MAY be a logical endpoint.
+Given the prevalence of large-scale public code repositories such as Github and Gitlab.com, Profiles MAY store the modifications inside a `/profile` directory of their repository and use the public URI for the repository as their canonical URI.
+In this event, tools SHOULD transform the canonical URI so that the raw files MAY be retrieved.
+For example a Profile with the canonical URI `https://github.com/openreferral/hsds_example_profile` MAY provide its modifications to `service.json` under the following URI: `https://raw.githubusercontent.com/openreferral/hsds_example_profile/main/profile/service.json` while the modifications to `openapi.json` would be available under: `https://raw.githubusercontent.com/openreferral/hsds_example_profile/main/profile/openapi.json` in the same implementation.

 ### Profile Versioning

-Profiles may choose any versioning scheme that is deemed suitable, but it is recommended to use [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
+Profiles MAY choose any versioning scheme that is deemed suitable, but it is recommended to use [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

-Profiles should be versioned independently of HSDS.
-For example if *Profile A* is derived from [HSDS 3.0](https://github.com/openreferral/specification/releases/tag/v3.0) then the *Profile A* must not be said to be *Profile A 3.0* unless its own version increments to `3.0` through its own upgrade and governance processes.
+Profiles SHOULD be versioned independently of HSDS.
+For example if *Profile A* is derived from [HSDS 3.0](https://github.com/openreferral/specification/releases/tag/v3.0) then the *Profile A* SHOULD NOT be said to be *Profile A 3.0* unless its own version increments to `3.0` through its own upgrade and governance processes.

-Profiles should adapt to upgrades in HSDS, which may be considered as 'upstream' for these purposes, however they may also choose to ignore these upgrades.
-When a Profile adapts to changes in HSDS, it should update its own version number according to its versioning and governance processes.
+Profiles SHOULD adapt to upgrades in HSDS, which MAY be considered as 'upstream' for these purposes, however they MAY also choose to ignore these upgrades.
+When a Profile adapts to changes in HSDS, it SHOULD update its own version number according to its versioning and governance processes.

 ```{admonition} Worked Example: